-The National Curriculum for Mathematics describes what must be taught in each year group.
-At St Andrew's Infant School, Years 1 and 2 follow the National Curriculum using the school's long term plan that covers the objectives.
-Our Curriculum in our Reception Classes ensures that all children receive their entitlement to the Early Years Foundation Stage (EYFS) Framework.
-Children need to master key mathematics skills, rather than striving to solely achieve the next objective year on year.
+Our Curriculum in our Reception classes follows the White Rose Maths scheme and ensures that all children receive their entitlement to the Early Years Foundation Stage (EYFS) Framework.

+We believe children need to master key mathematics skills, rather than striving to solely achieve the next objective year on year.
 The aim of the curriculum is to instil a deeper understanding of mathematics, such that it can be applied to different contexts.